amidos2006/jspunk/README.md

 - Preloading and Debugging features from [allegrojs](http://allegrojs.net/)

 ## Missing Features
-- Splash Screens
+- JSPunk Splash Screens
-- Alarms
-- Tweens
-- Ease Functions
 - Pixel Mask
-- Tinting (Multiply filter with destination a top filter)
 - Camera with rotation and scaling and tests
+- Make camera as input in all draw functions of graphic classes
+- Backdrop parallax
 - GraphicList
 - MaskList
 - Sfx class
 - ParticleEmitter as Graphic class
 - Smoothing as an input parameter that can be enabled and disabled at anytime
 - Mouse have window position and world position
+- Input class
-- Pixel Draw library
+- Draw class
-- Backdrop parallax
+- (Maybe) automatically bind callback functions to its parent class
+- (Maybe) all child classes have access to their parent class